JaimeRedondo/Mushrooms_Classification/README.md

 And with that we finished this manual to play with this project!

-Welcome and enjoy the project!
+Welcome and enjoy the project!!

 ## For this project is needed